pulumi/registry/README.md

 go 1.16

 require (
-	github.com/pulumi/theme v0.0.0-20211015193555-271ef1f67093 // indirect
+	github.com/pulumi/pulumi-hugo v0.0.0-20211015193555-271ef1f67093 // indirect
 )

-// Add this line to tell Hugo to use your local clone of pulumi/theme. replace github.com/pulumi/theme => ../theme
+// Add this line to tell Hugo to use your local clone of pulumi/pulumi-hugo. replace github.com/pulumi/pulumi-hugo => ../pulumi-hugo
 ```

-**Tip:** If you run `make serve` from the root of pulumi/theme (in another terminal tab) while also running `make serve` in this one, the changes you make to the CSS and JavaScript source files in pulumi/theme will be recompiled and reloaded in the browser automatically.
+**Tip:** If you run `make serve-assets` from the root of pulumi/pulumi-hugo (in another terminal tab) while also running `make serve` in this one, the changes you make to the CSS and JavaScript source files in pulumi/pulumi-hugo will be recompiled and reloaded in the browser automatically.

 Be sure to remove the `replace` line before you commit.